 To help keep blood sugar levels nice and stable, it’s advisable to incorporate gestational diabetes snacks between meals.
 This can help blood sugar levels from dropping too low, which means you can avoid the liver dumping stored glucose into your bloodstream, spiking levels high.

-Eating little and often of the right kind of foods will help achieve blood sugar levels which are more like gentle rolling hills, than spikes and crashes of a rollercoaster
+Eating little and often of the right kind of foods will help achieve blood sugar levels which are more like gently rolling hills, than spikes and crashes of a rollercoaster

 “I’m so hungry” vs “I have no appetite”